 Ingredients

-- One can pumpkin puree, or half a pumpkin chopped and roasted
+- 1 can (14 oz) pumpkin puree, or half a pumpkin chopped, roasted

-- 3 cups of bone broth, or more depending on how thick you like it
+- 3 cups bone broth, or more depending on desired thickness

 Instructions